Radovan793/Data-Analytics-Portfolio/SQL_Projects/advanced_queries/README.md

    - Finds the second highest salary per department using `DENSE_RANK()` and CTEs.
    - Example for ranking and departmental salary analysis.

+5. **Consecutive cold weather streaks**
+   - Find cities with 3 or more + consequitive days of cold weather temperature below 0 Degress C.
+   - Demonstrates use of CASE WHEN THEN with window functions `LEAD() and LAG()`and CTEs.

 ---

 ## How to Run